EmilHvitfeldt/useR2020-text-modeling-tutorial/README.md

 Text data is increasingly important in many domains, and tidy modeling principles can be applied to natural language processing tasks.
 This presentation is designed to provide practical guidance and directly applicable knowledge for data scientists and analysts who want to integrate text into their modeling pipelines.

-In this 90-minute tutorial, learn how to preprocess text data for modeling, train models, and evaluate model performance.
-We will use slides and live coding during the tutorial to walk through a realistic case study.
-The tutorial will be streamed, recorded, and captioned, and there will be supporting materials and code on GitHub for you to work through afterward.
+In [this 90-minute tutorial](https://youtu.be/Sz8RB_fPYOk), learn how to preprocess text data for modeling, train models, and evaluate model performance.
+We use slides and live coding during the tutorial to walk through a realistic case study.
+The tutorial [was streamed, recorded, and captioned](https://youtu.be/Sz8RB_fPYOk), and there will be supporting materials and code on GitHub for you to work through afterward.

 ## Expected level of audience's R background